The Best Political Documentaries On Netflix Right Now

 Orwell nailed it.
 In 2020, politics seep into our lives in almost every way.
 Racism, gender bias, food systems, public health, police violence, Indigenous genocide… the woes we face as people are deeply rooted in our political system.
 Even the means by which you’re reading this — the internet — is inextricable from the political machine.

 There’s a flip side, though.
 Politics has the ability to inspire us to action and offer avenues for tenaciously pursuing a better future.
 It has the potential to launch movements and, ideally, be a vital ingredient in the universe’s gradual arc toward justice.
-If we’re able to make sense its tangled mix of malleable facts, opinions, and veiled interests.
+If we’re able to make sense of its tangled mix of malleable facts, opinions, and veiled interests.
 It’s a ton to navigate and the onus is on you to stay informed.

 If you truly want to be “woke” with regard to any political issue, you’ll have to dig and dig until you find something that you decide nears the truth.
 To start your journey, check out these ten great political documentaries currently streaming on Netflix.